United States -- History -- Civil War, 1861-1865

 Call Number: MS 226

-Overview: The papers contain correspondence, account books, and other material documenting the personal lives and professional careers of members of the Frost family.
+Abstract: The papers contain correspondence, account books, and other material documenting the personal lives and professional careers of members of the Frost family.
 Correspondence of William Frost details his political activity in the Maine Territory, Jeffersonian politics in Massachusetts, and the Embargo Act.
 Material relating to Joshua Lawrence Chamberlain's Civil War duties is scarce.
-His years as Bowdoin College president and his role in the election riot of 1880 are documented more fully.
-Other...
+His years as Bowdoin College president and his role in the election riot of 1880 are documented more fully....

 Call Number: MS 1020

-Overview: The papers contain correspondence related to Roswell Parish's attendance at Yale College (Class of 1864), Civil War letters consisting of letters of introduction obtained by Parish in conveying his brother home from the Battle of Antietam and miscellaneous correspondence, autographs, and printed matter.
+Abstract: The papers contain correspondence related to Roswell Parish's attendance at Yale College (Class of 1864), Civil War letters consisting of letters of introduction obtained by Parish in conveying his brother home from the Battle of Antietam and miscellaneous correspondence, autographs, and printed matter.
 Included in the letters is one from Maxfield Parrish on family genealogy.
-Among the signatures are those of E. E. Hale, Alvan G. Clark, John T. Morse, N. R. Huntington, Francis A. Walker, Edward...
+Among the signatures are those of E. E. Hale, Alvan G. Clark, John T. Morse, N. R. Huntington, Francis A. Walker,...